 - Book any Svalbard expedition with M/S Quest in 2022 by the 30th of April 2021 at the latest and get a USD 300 discount per person!
 Cannot be combined with any other offers.
-For all Svalbard voyages departing in 2022, we offer a risk-free booking policy until 10th January 2021.
-For cancellations made before 10th January 2021 all to PolarQuest paid means are 100 % refundable.
-After 10th January 2021 our general terms and conditions apply.
+For all Svalbard voyages departing in 2022, we offer a risk-free booking policy until the 1st September 2021.
+For cancellations made before the 1st September 2021 all to PolarQuest paid means are 100 % refundable.
+After the 1st September 2021 our general terms and conditions apply.
 If you as per today have a risk-free cancellation date until 10th January or 1st March 2021 stated in your reservation, it has automatically been extended to 1st September 2021

 |Cabin category||Price per person|